Drosera pulchella

-Drosera pulchella, a type of pygmy sundew (subgenus Bryastrum), is a species of carnivorous plant native to southwestern Australia.
-As their common name suggests, they are a small species that usually 15 to 20 millimeters wide.
+Drosera pulchella is a species of carnivorous plant in the family Droseraceae.
+This species of pygmy sundew (subgenus Bryastrum) is native to southwestern Australia.
+As their common name suggests, they are a small species that are usually 15 to 20 millimeters wide.
 They typically grow in clusters that completely cover an area like a patch of moss.
 The namesake sticky dew at the ends of their leaves is designed to trap insects so that the plants can absorb nutrients as the insect decomposes.

 Distribution

 Drosera pulchella is found in Western Australia where there is a moderate Mediterranean climate.
 It is one of many species of Drosera that can be found there.
 There are about 50 species of pygmy sundews distributed mostly throughout Australia, Tasmania and New Zealand.

 Habitat and ecology

 This species can typically be found in areas with abundant year-round moisture such as swamps, creeks, lakes and forests.

 Unusual among sundews, these plants have to be able to cope with the Australian dry season, so they have developed extensive roots so that they can obtain water when it becomes scarce.
 They also have to compensate for the poor quality of the soil they live in, which is the main theory why they evolved to catch insects.